Edinburgh Synagogue

-The Edinburgh Hebrew Congregation is a mainstream Orthodox congregation under the auspices of the Chief Rabbi.
-The current rabbi is Rabbi David Rose who was appointed to the position in 2003.

-Synagogues in Edinburgh
+The Edinburgh Synagogue is an Orthodox Jewish congregation and synagogue, located at 4a Salisbury Road in the Newington area of Edinburgh, Scotland, in the United Kingdom.
+Established in 1816 as the Edinburgh Hebrew Congregation, the congregation worships in the Ashkenazi rite, under the auspices of the Chief Rabbi of the United Hebrew Congregations of the Commonwealth.

+The current synagogue building was opened in 1932, replacing a converted chapel on Graham Street which had served as the synagogue since 1898.

+Early history

 The Edinburgh Hebrew Congregation, the city's first synagogue, was established in 1817 at Richmond Court for a congregation of 20 families.
-In 1868, the congregation had grown and so they moved the shul to a larger accommodation at Park Place.
-They moved again in 1898 to Graham Street.
+In 1868, the congregation moved to larger accommodation at Ross House, Park Place. before moving again in 1898 to Graham Street.

 Between 1881 and 1914, immigrants arrived in large numbers to Edinburgh.
 They brought different religious traditions with them.
 As a result, other congregations began to form.
 Some of these Jews migrated from within Britain.
 In 1879, Hasidic Jews from Manchester who had come to work in the Caledonian Rubber Works on Fountainbridge established a synagogue in the Dalry area on Caledonian Crescent.
 This synagogue served about 35 families.
 However, a majority of the migrant population came from the Pale of Settlement in Eastern Europe.
 In 1890, the Eastern European migrants established Edinburgh New Hebrew Congregation in Richmond Court.
 It was eventually moved to Roxburgh Place in 1916.

-Creation of the Building
+Current building

 In 1918, the Edinburgh Hebrew Congregation and the Edinburgh New Hebrew Congregation unified on paper but continued to worship in separate places given their different practices.
-Rabbi Dr. Salis Daiches, who arrived the next year, worked to make these communities into a more unified whole.

-One method he used was building the Salisbury Road Synagogue so that the entire community could worship together.
-Soon after the Roxburgh Place Synagogue closed in 1927, Daiches began a fundraising campaign to build the new shul.
-Construction cost £20,000.
-This was a hard campaign given the small community, its waning interest in religious matters, and the difficult economic situation due to the Great Depression.
-In the end, they had to borrow £6,000 to complete the project.
+Under Rabbi Salis Daiches in October 1926 the community formed a fundraising committee to build a larger synagogue.
+In November 1928 the site at 4 Salisbury Road, Newington was purchased.
+The Roxburgh Place synagogue closed in March 1929 and a "Beth Hamedrash" (literally House of Study) opened in an existing house on the site.